Skip to main content

 Future development is also planned for the southern part of the Ōrewa beachfront, near the surf club.

-We will invite you to have your say on this work when more detailed assessments and design has been completed.
+We will invite you to have your say when more detailed assessments and designs are completed.

 Contact us